Chambre d’été cocooning avec linge clair, tapis doux et lumière du matin

 • keep a soft but visually light rug

-• clear bedside tables
+• clear nightstands

-• favor indirect lighting
+• favor indirect light

 • choose two dominant natural materials

-The most restful colors in summer
+The most restful colors for summer

 The easiest bedroom colors for summer are warm whites, light beiges, grayish blues, soft greens, and sand tones.
-They reflect light without creating a clinical atmosphere.
+They reflect light without creating a clinical ambiance.
 To avoid a too-empty effect, add a warm material: wood, rattan, matte ceramic, or a textured rug.

 It's best to avoid harsh contrasts near the bed.
 The bedroom should slow the gaze.
 A light headboard, a discreet rug, and light curtains create a restful atmosphere effortlessly.